B2C Work Orders

 Click the Print button at the bottom of the Work Order.

-You can choose between available print templates (e.g., Work Order Invoice or Quote Template).
+You can choose between available print templates (e.g., Work Order Invoice or Quote) and whether you would like to download your work order as a PDF or send it to a printer via email.

 WorkMate automatically generates a Shopify Draft Order from the work order.